Park & Ride

 Want to avoid the hassle of parking in town?
 Hoping to save money?
 Don’t want to worry about changing traffic policies?
 The Park & Ride is a great alternative!
 And it’s surprisingly cheap compared to parking costs in Oxford.

 There are currently five Park & Ride sites around Oxford’s ring road: Pear Tree and Oxford Parkway in the north, Seacourt in the west, Redbridge in the south, and Thornhill in the east.
-All sites have a bus route that connects them to the city centre, as well as cycle parking for easy biking into town.
+All sites have a bus route that connects them to the city centre in 15 to 20 minutes outisde of peak times, as well as cycle parking for easy biking into town.

 See the Park & Ride site for more information about how many parking spaces and which amenities, such as electric vehicle charging, toilets and a waiting room, are available at each site.